1. Which hour was most daunting for you?

 Young adult novels are great read-a-thon picks.
 Memoirs are also a good choice.

 3. Do you have any suggestions for how to improve the Read-a-thon next year?

-This was my ninth time participating in the Read-a-thon, and I thought it was great!
+This was my tenth time participating in the Read-a-thon, and I thought things went well.